 Nicholas Financial, Inc. ("Nicholas Financial - Canada") is a Canadian holding company incorporated under the laws of British Columbia with two wholly owned United States subsidiaries, Nicholas Data Services, Inc. ("NDS") and Nicholas Financial, Inc. ("NFI").
 NDS historically was engaged in supporting and updating industry-specific computer application software for small businesses located primarily in the Southeastern United States.
 NDS has ceased its operations; however, it continues as the interim holding company for Nicholas Financial.
 NFI is a specialized consumer finance company engaged primarily in acquiring and servicing automobile finance installment contracts ("Contracts") for purchases of used and new automobiles and light trucks.
 NFI also offers direct consumer loans ("Direct Loans") and sells consumer-finance related products.
-In addition, NF Funding I, LLC ("NF Funding I"), is a wholly-owned, special purpose financing subsidiary of NFI.
-All three companies are based in Florida, U.S.A.
-The accompanying consolidated financial statements are stated in U.S. dollars and are presented in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+In addition, NF Funding I, LLC ("NF Funding I"), is a wholly-owned, special purpose financial statements are stated in U.S. dollars and are presented in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").